There is something missing from the debate on Covid-19.

 Only idiots put their faith in experts just because of the certificates on the waiting room wall.

-The medical experts have struggled during Covid-19, not because of a lack of expertise in epidemiology but because they don’t know enough about this virus to simply apply “science” to policy.
+The medical experts have struggled during this crisis, not because of a lack of expertise in epidemiology but because they don’t know enough about this virus to simply apply “science” to policy.
 In a situation like this, we need to be able to handle uncertainty and act accordingly.

 Entrusting your health to doctors and drug companies is like entrusting your finances to a wealth manager.
 Some of them know what they’re talking about.
-Some of them act in your best interests.
 But they all have their own interests and their own agenda.
 You still must do your own research.